 iChain's formidable security infrastructure begins with the iChain Access Control object.
-This object contains a list of iChain protected resources or URLs and then provides access to these resources to the user(s), group(s), or containment (O, OU) objects.
+This object contains a list of iChain protected resources or URLs and a list of users, groups, or containment (O, OU) objects that can access these resources.
 Multiple iChain Access Control objects can be configured to provide maximum flexibility to meet an organization's security policy.
-Without this association, a user is denied access to any protected resource defined as secure.
+Without this access control, a user is denied access to any protected resource defined as secure.

-In addition to a user being granted access based on his or her association to an iChain Access Control object, iChain 2.1 also introduces a new dynamic access control process which looks at specified details of a user's identity (for example, jobTitle=manager) and grants access based on that information.
+In addition to a user being granted access based on his or her association to an iChain Access Control object, iChain also provides a dynamic access control process which looks at specified details of a user's identity (for example, jobTitle=manager) and grants access based on that information.

-Multiple Factor Authentication
+Use Multiple Factor Authentication